ChanderParkash4/Random-Password-generator/README.md

   Regeneration: If rejected, a stronger password is automatically generated.

-Example
+# Example

-How long should the password be?
+.How long should the password be?
 (4-12): 6

-Generated Password: 472195
+.Generated Password: 472195

-Is this password okay? (y/n): n
+.Is this password okay? (y/n): n

-Generated Strong Password: aT3fZk
+.Generated Strong Password: aT3fZk

-Is this password strong enough? (y/n): n
+.Is this password strong enough? (y/n): n

-Generated Strongest Password: @gH!z3
+.Generated Strongest Password: @gH!z3

-This is the most strongest Password  :)
+.This is the most strongest Password  :)